-The Sports Illustrated Swimsuit Diet: How These Models Prepare For Bikini Season
+‘Sports Illustrated Swimsuit’ Diet: How These Models Prepare For Bikini Season

 A post shared by Kate Upton (@kateupton) on

-Last year, Ashley Graham told Stylecaster that she likes to drink green juice, fruit smoothies, quinoa and brown rice, and baked salmon with arugula salad.
+Last year, Ashley Graham told Stylecaster that she likes green juice, fruit smoothies, quinoa, and brown rice, and baked salmon with arugula salad.
 Some of her favorite snacks include mac and cheese and chocolate tree chia crackers from High Vibe.
-As for working out, Graham likes to keep it simple by going to work out classes and kickboxing.
+As for working out, Graham likes to keep it simple by going to work-out classes and kickboxing.

 Get it for spring break!
 My @swimsuitsforall collection available now.
 Link in bio! #AshleyGrahamxSwimsuitsForAll